flammie/flammie.github.io/index.md

 * [Apertium Finnish–German resources](//apertium.github.io/apertium-fin-eng/)
 * [Apertium Finnish–Norwegian resources](//apertium.github.io/apertium-fin-nor/)

+## Blogs, opinions and writeups

-Here is also a section for [essays, rants and such writeups](rants.html), where I write things that are not quite well-formulated enough for academic short papers even but longer than tweets, you could call them blog posts but they kind of lack the temporal concept of blog postings somehow...
+There is also a section for [essays, rants and such writeups](rants.html), where I write things that are not quite well-formulated enough for academic short papers even but longer than tweets, you could call them blog posts but they kind of lack the temporal concept of blog postings somehow...